Train strikes 2023: Everything you need to know about July rail walkouts

 On each of the strike days, thousands of trains will be cancelled, wrecking travel plans for millions of passengers.
 Some lines will see no services, and where trains are running they are likely to start later, be less frequent and finish earlier than normal.

 All operators are likely to run some trains.
-LNER will run a regular service on the East Coast main line between London and Edinburgh via Yorkshire and northeast England, while Avanti West Coast will be running a basic service, with one train an hour from each of Birmingham, Liverpool, Manchester and Glasgow to London Euston.
+LNER will run a regular service on the East Coast main line between London and Edinburgh via Yorkshire and northeast England, while Avanti West Coast is likely to operate a basic service, with one train an hour from each of Birmingham, Liverpool, Manchester and Glasgow to London Euston.

 Great Western Railway will run between London Paddington, South Wales (as far as Cardiff Central) and Devon.